A. & J. C. S. Harrison (Indianapolis, IN)

 Cause Details

-Depositors believed the bank was in distress/insolvent leading to withdrawals; clearing-house checks refused
+Depositors believed the bank was in distress and began withdrawing funds, leading to partial payments of checks and refusal of clearing-house checks.

 Measures